Allocation Of Parenting Responsibilities and Parenting Time

 The parents, in what is called the “parenting plan,” set the decision-making responsibilities and parenting time schedule forth.
 The parenting plan is a document that outlines the parental responsibilities of each parent, as well as the parenting time schedule.
 The document must be entered within 18 months of service of the initial petition (either for dissolution or for allocation of parental responsibilities/parenting time).
 In an ideal world, if both parents reach an agreement, they can submit one parenting plan to the judge.
 If they cannot agree on a parenting plan, even after attending mediation, then the judge will conduct a hearing and make the official ruling on any points not agreed to by the parties.
 We can help you reach an agreement that works best for your family.

 Schedule A Free Consultation

 If you are considering a divorce or legal separation and have children, we highly encourage you to consult our experienced family attorneys.
-Michael Ian Bender, Molly Caesar, and the lawyers at Caesar & Bender, LLP, understand the sensitive nature of child custody issues and can help ensure that the best possible outcome for you and your children is reached.
+Michael Ian Bender, Molly Caesar, and the lawyers at Caesar & Bender, LLP, understand that your child is affected by these issues today, and we can help ensure that the best possible outcome for you and your children is reached.
 Call our Chicago office at 312-236-1500 or send an email to schedule a free consultation.